 Thankfully, there is one location in Cyprus that ticks all of those boxes, and that is Larnaca.
 Featuring a huge range of things to do and see, both historical and touristy, as well as a location near to the airport, it sets itself apart as the ideal location for families.

-It even has hotels such as the Lordos Beach Hotel And Spa, a 4-star resort, with an 8.4/10 rating on booking.com, featuring multiple pools and its own private beach, giving you plenty of choices to keep the entire family occupied during the day.
+It even has hotels such as the Lordos Beach Hotel And Spa, one of the best luxury hotels in Cyprus, with a good rating on booking.com, featuring multiple pools and its own private sandy beach, giving you plenty of choices to keep the entire family occupied during the day.

 Where To Stay In Cyprus For Couples?